 All electrical connections are made to the screw terminals at the rear of the controller.
 If you wish to use crimp connectors, the correct size is AMP part number 349262-1.
-They accept wire sizes from 0.5 to 1.5 mm^2 (16 to 22 AWG).
+They accept wire sizes from 0.5 to $1.5 \text{ mm}^2$ (16 to 22 AWG).
 A set of connectors is supplied with the controller.
-The terminals are protected by a clear plastic hinged cover to minimize the possibility of accidental contact with live wires.
+The terminals are protected by a clear plastic hinged cover to prevent hands, or metal, making accidental contact with live wires.